peteri/CirtechCPM/src/README.md

 For details of the video card patches please see [video-bios-patch.md](video-bios-patch.md)

 For details of the memory map for the cirtech card please see [address-map.md](address-map.md)

+## Test routines

+Some test routines to run:
+- `mappertest`- Quick test routine for checking the memory mapping.
+- `dpbtest` - Tests for the DPB computation routine.

 ## TO DO